AbdulmalekAlshugaa/NewsApplication/README.md

 2. consume a movie API using a Retrofit networking library
 3. Integrate a Reactive library such as RxJava
 4. use a design pattern (Android Architecture ) which will use an MVVM design pattern
-5. Add dependency injection such as Dagger or Hilt, the developer will use Hilt which is on top of Dagger
-6. Use Data Binding in order to increase readability and avoiding using normal referencing features such as `findViewById`
+6. Use View Data Binding in order to increase readability and avoiding using normal referencing features such as `findViewById`
 7. Test and debug code and ensure the developed code is readable, maintainable, and easy to understand

 ## Design and architecture